jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-http-session.md

 ```

 The `spring-geode-starter-session` dependency adds Spring Session to the
-application’s classpath at runtime and positions VMware GemFire as the
+application’s classpath at runtime and positions [vmware-gemfire-name] as the
 provider used to manage the HTTP Session state.

-With VMware GemFire, we gain all the benefits of using a highly
+With [vmware-gemfire-name], we gain all the benefits of using a highly
 concurrent, highly distributed data management solution that provides
 high availability (HA) and resiliency in a cloud environment.